(Disclosure: Some of the links below may be affiliate links)

-Having the best password in the world for an online service will not help if this service gets hacked and its data gets exposed.
-Indeed, if this service was poorly managing its data, it could even expose your password directly to the hackers!
+Having the best password in the world for an online service will not help if it gets hacked and its data gets exposed.
+Indeed, if this service was poorly managing its data, it could even expose your password directly to hackers!

 And generally, when hackers get hold of this data, they will put it up for sale or even distribute it freely.
 That means that all the data that was breached is now public.

 Since you use a unique password for each service, you only need to update the password from the compromised service.
 You should do this as soon as you learn of the breach.
 For instance, if you discover that Facebook data has been compromised, you should directly update your Facebook password!

 Excellent services will send you an email after they have been compromised.
 For instance, I have recently received an email from Canva telling me that attackers stole some of their data.
 I directly changed my password at Canva.
 You need to react fast in these cases.
 The problem is that most people ignore these issues.